 ZNKR

-This is Zen Ken Ren or Z.K.R.
-Iaido (formerly known as seitei iai), which emerged in 1967 and developed in 1980 and 2001, when headmasters associated with the Z.N.K.R. were seeking a way to spread/develop iaido in a common way and to confront kendoka with the roots of their sport.
+Zen Nippon Kendo Renmei Iaido abbreviated into Zen Ken Ren Iaido (全剣連居合) is also known as seitei iai.
+It emerged in 1969 and was extended in 1980 and 2001.
+It was created when headmasters associated with the Z.N.K.R. were seeking a way to spread/develop Iaido in a common way and to confront kendoka with the roots of their sport.

 1969 ZNKR Comitee (7 kata formed):